+Be wise about screen time use during school:
-Use screen time for educational purposes only.

-Use physical activity to replace screen time.

-• Get some ideas from the Pause to Play! handout.
+- Use screen time for educational purposes only. - Use physical activity to replace screen time.
+Get some ideas from the Pause to Play handout. - Set an in-class and in-hallway no cell phone policy during class periods.

-Support families in limiting recreational screen time:
+Support students in limiting recreational screen

-- Create Take Home Activity Bags for families to borrow. - Host family fun nights to provide families with an alternate activity to screen time. - Send home the Healthy Activities for School Vacation. - Use the My Favorite Things to Do Instead of Watching TV worksheet. - Do a Screen Time Challenge. - Inspire families to participate in National Screen-Free Week. - Send home the It's Summer!
-Let's Ditch the Screens and Play! handout. - Help protect kids from the unhealthy effects of media by teaching them Media Literacy skills.
+- Use the Healthy Activities for School Vacation handout. - Do a Screen Time Challenge. - Inspire Students and Families to Participate in National Screen-Free Week. - Hang PSA Posters Throughout Your School. - Help protect students from the unhealthy effects of media by teaching them Media Literacy skills.

-Learn about the importance of limiting recreational screen time and how to do it and share this knowledge with families using these handouts:
+Learn about the importance of limiting recreational screen time and how to do it and share this knowledge with students using the handouts below:

-- Limit Recreational Screen Time to Two Hours or Less - Step Away From the Screen!
+Limit Recreational Screen Time to Two Hours or Less

-Ditch Your Phone for an Hour a Day to Get Active and Play!
+Step Away From the Screen!
+Ditch Your Phone for an Hour a Day to Get Active!